16charan08/Police-dept-incident-analysis/README.md

 The test_a11.py file contains the test cases designed to test the functioning of the p0.
 The test_all.py file when executed runs every test case with the p0 and returns the output of failed and passed test cases.

 - **test_fetchincidents** \
+This function test *fetchincidents(url)* from p0.py .As file named *incidents.pdf* is created in local folder ,in this function it will be tested if that *incidents.pdf* is exsisted or not as follows.
+>*assert open('../docs/incidents.pdf', 'rb') is not None* If file exists test case will be passed ,if not exists it will be failed.

+- **test_extractincidents()** \